Windower/Lua/addons/plasmon/README.md

 * **-y _y_:** specifies the vertical position of the window.

 ### font ###
 Sets the style of the font used in the window.
-If the no parameter is specified, the help text will be shown.
+If no parameter is specified, the help text will be shown.

 ```
 plasmon font [[-h]|[-f <font>] [-s <size>] [-a <alpha>] [-b [<bold>]] [-i [<italic>]]]